Misa Rodríguez

-María Isabel "Misa" Rodríguez Rivero (born 22 July 1999) is a Spanish professional footballer who plays as a goalkeeper for Liga F club Real Madrid CF and the Spain national team.
+María Isabel "Misa" Rodríguez Rivero (born 22 July 1999) is a Spanish professional footballer who plays as a goalkeeper for Women's Super League side Arsenal and the Spain national team.
+She has previously played for and captained Liga F club Real Madrid.
 She won the Zamora Trophy in 2020–21 season, conceding 0.93 goals per game.

 Club career

-Misa Rodríguez, who originally operated rhythmic gymnastics as a child, began her football career in the youth of CD Yoñé La Garita in her hometown of Telde at the time, where she played up front.
+Misa Rodríguez, who originally performed rhythmic gymnastics as a child, began her football career in the youth of CD Yoñé La Garita in her hometown of Telde at the time, where she played up front.
 In 2013, she went to CD Femarguín, a club from Arguineguín, and moved to the goalkeeper position.
 Finally, with CD Femarguín, she made her adult debut in the 2016–17 season in the Segunda División, the second division in Spanish football.